telecomcraft/homelabs/docs/labs/networks/mikrotik/installing-routeros-on-proxmox.md

 (VM) in Proxmox and prepare it for use as a full-featured router/firewall/vpn in our networks.

-## Step 1: Create a MikroTik Account

-RouterOS is available to use for free, but with several caveats that you must be aware of:

-1. Every instance of RouterOS you use must still be registered via a MikroTik account, even the free version.

-2. The free version is limited to
+We will be using the

-## Step 2: Adding RouterOS as an Image in Proxmox
+## Step 1: Adding RouterOS as an Image in Proxmox

-### Option A: Use

-## Step 3: Creating and Configuring a VM for RouterOS
+## Step 2: Creating and Configuring a VM for RouterOS

 ## Step 3: Installing the RouterOS Image on a VM